 - Assess the development and progress of the infants on an ongoing basis.

-- Maintain a portfolio on each child.
+- Maintain a portfolio for each child.

 - Conduct and document developmental assessments of the students in your care.